dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 * **NCOPTION_NO_FONT_CHANGES**: Do not touch the font.
 Notcurses might otherwise attempt to extend the font, especially in the Linux console.

+* **NCOPTION_NO_XCB_CONNECT**: Do not attempt to connect to X, even if the **DISPLAY** environment variable is defined.
+Notcurses might otherwise use xcb to establish a connection to the specified X.org server.

 ## Fatal signals